CarikeBL/lets-learn-mcp/README.md

 # Let's Learn MCP 🚀

-Welcome to the **Let's Learn MCP** demo — a tiny .NET project that shows how you can build a minimal MCP (Model Context Protocol) server and experiment with AI integrations.
+Welcome to the **Let's Learn MCP** demo, a tiny .NET project that shows how you can build a minimal MCP (Model Context Protocol) server and experiment with AI integrations.
 This repo provides a small ASP.NET Core app that exposes a single endpoint, `POST /sayHello`, which returns a friendly JSON greeting.